DupieM/duplessismarine_221326_funrun/README.md

 ## Roadmap

-See the [open issues](https://github.com/username/projectname/issues) for a list of proposed features (and known issues).
+See Future Implementation for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->